elasticpath/react-pwa-reference-storefront/src/components/src/AppHeaderNavigation/README.md

 #### Description

-Retrieves catalog navigation hierarchy and displays in navigation structure for header.
+Adds catalog navigation links in the header.
+Some navigation items open a submenu of child navigation items.
+The structure of the navigation is built from the catalog navigation hierarchy.
+The component supports unlimited nested levels.

 #### Usage